Stefanik hails Trump on national stage while pitching N.Y. voters on her bipartisanship

 Her performance during the panel’s high-profile impeachment hearings caught Trump’s attention.
 The president would retweet clips of her questioning witnesses, skyrocketing her to fame in GOP circles after she spent years avoiding speaking his name.

-In June, Stefanik flew to Oklahoma to introduce Trump during a campaign rally.
+In June, Stefanik flew to Oklahoma to speak at a Trump campaign rally, according to local media reports.
 But the president — seething over the small crowd amid the pandemic — skipped her introduction entirely, then mispronounced her name onstage.

+Stefanik’s campaign disputes the notion that she was scheduled to speak, however, arguing that she flew there for a shout-out from the president.

 Still, Stefanik’s campaign announced that in a 48-hour period surrounding the event, she raised $150,000 as part of what they called a “Trump Rally Money Bomb.”